skibinska/personal-website/README.md

 ## How?

-Designed a minimal, responsive mobile-first website.
+Designed a minimal, responsive, mobile-first website.

 ### Current tech stack